MeteraProtocol/manager-orders/README.md

 #### Steps

 1. Set your seed phrase in the `.env` file.
 See the `.env.example` file for the format. **Don't forget to rename the file to `.env`**.
-2. From the `libraries/integration-tests` folder, run `pnpm run sign-fees`.
+2. From the root folder, run `pnpm run sign-fees`.
 3. You will be asked to enter the action you want to perform.
    ![](./sign-fees/images/select-action.png)
    For example: